sunjay/rhino/README.md

 # rhino

-Rhino is an image editor specifically targetted towards Linux.
+Rhino Editor is an image editor specifically targetted towards Linux.

 Linux has a history of very poor image editors.
 Gimp (while some may disagree) is difficult to use because it is different from every other editor.
 Photoshop, Paint.NET and other editors are not available for Linux.
 Other editors for linux exist but they are often commercial and closed source.

-Rhino editor is a free (forever) and open source image editor specifically targetted towards Linux.
+Rhino Editor is a free (forever) and open source image editor specifically targetted towards Linux.
 It may be possible to use its technologies on other platforms, but it is primarily aimed to work on most popular Linux distributions.
 If a platform dependent decision must be made, Linux